Yusuf Dadoo: Apartheid and resistance

-In 1908, the National Party (NP) was elected at the all-White 1948 general election.
-The NP immediately began implementing a formal policy of apartheid.
+In 1948, the National Party (NP) was elected as the ruling party of the country in the racially restricted general election.
+The NP immediately began implementing a formal policy of racial segregation and restriction of the rights of non-white South Africans, known as Apartheid.
 In 1949, they also introduced the Suppression of Communism Bill to ban the South African Communist Party, causing the CPSA to pre-emptively disband and go underground.
-In 1950, Yusuf was elected president of the SAIC, which promptly joined with the ANC in organising a defiance campaign against unjust laws.
+In 1950, Yusuf was elected president of the SAIC, which promptly joined with the ANC in organising the Defiance Campaign against Apartheid.
 Yusuf was the deputy chair of the planning council, headed by Walter Sisulu, and the two were mainly responsible for the report around which the campaign was organised.

 By 1952, the government responded to the Defiance Campaign by introducing more oppressive legislation.
 Dadoo was banned from attending all gatherings and ordered to resign from the SAIC and the Defiance Campaign planning committee.
 In 1953, Dadoo and others secretly reconstituted the CPSA as the South African Communist Party (SACP), with Yusuf serving as chairman of the central committee.
 That same year, Yusuf was further banned from participating in fifteen protest organisations.
 Under these bans, he was unable to openly participate on the Congress Alliance and the writing of the Freedom Charter, although he continued to be consulted in secret, his advice being greatly respected.
 In 1957, he was explicitly banned from speaking to more than one person at a time.